The Client: Ratby Surgery

 Highways – Leicestershire County Council

-Mayer Brown was appointed by Ratby Surgery to provide initial feasibility transport planning consultancy services input in relation to proposals for a new medical practice on undeveloped land on Desford Lane in Ratby.
+We were appointed by Ratby Surgery to provide initial feasibility transport planning consultancy services input in relation to proposals for a new medical practice on undeveloped land on Desford Lane in Ratby.

 Development proposals sought to develop the site to provide a new state-of-the-art 965sqm medical centre.
 This would accommodate a pharmacy and 13 clinical rooms, along with allocated onsite parking for 58 cars.